-While we believe that our proprietary gammaCore therapy provides us with competitive advantages, there is fierce competition, particularly in the migraine market, from many different sources, including pharmaceutical, biotechnology and other healthcare companies.
+While we believe that our proprietary gammaCore therapy provides us with competitive advantages, there is fierce competition, particularly in the migraine market, from many different sources, including pharmaceutical, biotechnology, medical device and other healthcare companies.
 In addition, academic institutions, governmental agencies and public and private research institutions are actively conducting research in overlapping fields of interest.
 Our gammaCore therapy competes and will compete with numerous existing therapies and therapies that may become available in the future.

-We believe the key competitive factors affecting the potential success of our therapy are its safety, efficacy, convenience, price, the availability of generic drugs and the availability of coverage and reimbursement from government and certain other third-party payers.
-There can be no assurance, however, given the competitive landscape in the markets in which gammaCore competes, that demand for our products may not be constrained, or face significant pricing pressure, or that the scope of coverage and reimbursement from third-party payers will expand or not be curtailed.
+We believe the key competitive factors affecting the potential success of our therapy are safety, efficacy, side effect profile, convenience, price, the availability of generic drugs and the availability of coverage and reimbursement from government and certain other third-party payers.
+Given the competitive landscape in the markets in which gammaCore competes, there can be no assurance that demand for our products may not be constrained, or face significant pricing pressure, or that the scope of coverage and reimbursement from third-party payers will expand or not be curtailed.

-Many of the companies we are competing with now, or with which we may compete in the future, have significantly greater financial resources and expertise in research and development, manufacturing, preclinical testing, conducting clinical trials, obtaining regulatory approvals, sales and marketing and obtaining third-party payer coverage for approved drugs than we do.
+Many of the companies we are competing with now, or with which we may compete in the future, have significantly greater financial resources and expertise in research and development, manufacturing, preclinical testing, conducting clinical trials, sales and marketing, market access, and regulatory affairs than we do.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies and healthcare related institutions.
 These competitors also compete with us in recruiting and retaining qualified scientific and management personnel and establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.